Peripatoides suteri: Description

-The species P. suteri ranges from 14 mm to 90 mm in length, but the average specimen measures 33 mm in length.
+Like all ngaokeoke (velvet worms) P. suteri varies in length depending on age or activity, but averages about 33 mm in length.
 The dorsal surface is dark blue densely covered with an irregular arrangement of orange brown papillae.
 The antennae are dark blue.
 The lateral and ventral surfaces of the legs as well as the ventral surface of the body are grey.
 The genital opening is blue-grey.

 This species features 16 pairs of legs with three or four spinous pads and four (rarely three) distal papillae on each foot.
 The nephridial tubercle on the fourth and fifth leg pairs is located on the third spinous pad.
 This tubercle completely divides this pad on the fifth leg pair and partially (rarely completely) divides this pad on the fourth leg pair.
 Each antenna features 27 to 32 rings, counting from the first complete ring by the eye.
 The dorsal papillae behind the final pair of legs feature six to ten rows of scales, with six as the most common number, counting from the base to the apex of each papilla.

 This species shares many traits with other species in the genus Peripatoides, such as the location of the nephridial tubercle on the fourth and fifth leg pairs.
 This species can be distinguished from all other species in this genus, however, based on the number of legs: Whereas P. suteri features 16 leg pairs, all other species in this genus have only 15 leg pairs.
 Furthermore, P. suteri usually features four distal foot papillae, whereas its closest relative P. indigo features five, and all other species in this genus usually feature only three.